 There are also 2 externally examinable units in the Extended Certificate.
-The fitness exam has a pre released section and notes can be prepared to take into the exam with them.
+The fitness exam has a pre released section and 4 sides of notes can be prepared to take into the exam with you.
 The anatomy and physiology exam it is learnt information with no notes taken in.